NexClipper/NexClipper/README.md

 # What is NexClipper?
+There are two different version of NexClipper, NexClipper Cloud is for cluster level service and collect customer metric to NexCliper's cloud server.
+NexClipepr light is an open soure version which installs module for agent and web ui on host machine.

-NexClipper is the container monitoring and performance management solution specialized in Docker, Apache Mesos, Marathon, DC/OS, Mesosphere, Kubernetes.
-It provides container performance management and Machine learning based predictive, forecasting, anormaly detection.
+NexClipper is the container monitoring and performance management solution specialized in Docker, DC/OS, Mesosphere, Kubernetes.
+NexClipper Cloud especilly support machine learning based predictive, forecasting, anormaly detection.

 ![GUI1](images/logo1.png)